 But it really does come down to story.
 And while Moffat has his “too clever” and paint-the-story-into-a-corner moments, he does boast an incredible pedigree of genuinely awesome stories for “Doctor Who.”
 His two-parter “The Empty Child” and “The Doctor Dances” (series 1) alone sold me on this weird series.
 With these stories, I introduced my future wife to the show and won her to the fandom I’d recently joined.
 Since then, we—like many fans—have used Moffat’s standalone “Blink” to introduce others to the series.

-Moffat proved he could handle at least one captivating series-long arc in series 5, which ended with perhaps the best “Doctor Who” Christmas special (the first to feature a real magical snowfall), most recently with the fantastic story “Heaven Sent” near the end of series 9.
-And the recent Christmas special marks a surprisingly quiet high point for the series, and a tribute to the truth the “Doctor Who” often works best when it’s minimalist.
+Moffat proved he could handle at least one captivating series-long arc in series 5, which ended with perhaps the best “Doctor Who” Christmas special (the first to feature a real magical snowfall), and more recently wrote the fantastic story “Heaven Sent” near the end of series 9.
+And the recent Christmas special marks a surprisingly quiet high point for the series, and a tribute to the truth that “Doctor Who” often works best when it’s minimalist.